pstaender/neo4jmapper/README.md

 Neo4jMapper brings basic object-mapping and comfortable query building to the neo4j user - for client- and serverside.

-** This is an early version; build for production in near future but not well tested in the wild, yet **
+** This is an early version; build for production in near future but not well tested in the wild, yet ** ** Currently tested with Neo4j v

 ## How to use